renatof/PiK8kE/README.md

 ./patch_pi_image_PiK8kE.sh XYZ
 ```

 Then, you're ready to flash the SD card with PiK8kE-XYZ.img, plug it into your Pi, and boot it up. *Note: make sure the Pi is connected to the Internet when you first boot it - the cloud-init boot process needs Internet connectivity to automatically install and configure the EdgeVPN.io virtual network*.

+# Joining the Kubernetes cluster

-Please contact the PRAGMA PiK8kE team (Renato or Ken) to give a heads-up that your device is up and running, so we can add it to the Kubernetes cluster.
+Please contact the PRAGMA PiK8kE team (Renato, Shinji, or Ken) to give a heads-up that your device is up and running, so we can add it to the Kubernetes cluster.

+Once your node is connected to the Kubernetes cluster, we will work with you to create a user account on the kubectl submit node so that you can start deploying containers across the virtual cluster.

 # nVidia Jetson Nano setup